Nominations for this year’s Blog Awards will open from 26th December 2018 to 20th January 2019

-Voting for this year's Blog Awards will be open from 22nd Jan 2018.
+Voting for this year's Blog Awards will be open from 5th January 2019 to 31st January 2019.

-We'll announce both the nomination phase and voting round on our site, through email, and across all of our social channels.
-Winners will be announced online and live at our special event in Kolkata on Date
+We'll announce both the nomination phase and voting round on our site, through email, and across all of our social media channels.
+Winners will be announced online and live at our special event in Kolkata.
+Finale dates to be disclosed soon.

 You can see an explanation of each category here.